openlattice/openlattice-help-site-old/_guides/integrations.md

 ## 3. Identify who will perform the data integration

-In order for a data integration to be completed, Loom verifies that the credentials provided correspond to an individual who has been granted write permissions to the dataset.
+In order for a data integration to be completed, OpenLattice verifies that the credentials provided correspond to an individual who has been granted write permissions to the dataset.

 **Identify a trusted member of your team (most likely the individual who is currently managing your data) and grant them write permissions to your new dataset.
 Dataset owners can also perform data integrations themselves (as long as they posess the username and password for the account), but it is advised to use an account with _limited_ permissions to perform the data integration.**